Strong probabilistic stability in holomorphic families of endomorphisms of $\mathbb{P}^k(\mathbb{C})$ and polynomial-like maps: Introduction

+In particular, given any $\lam_0\in M$ and any ergodic $f_{\lam_0}$-invariant measure $\nu_0$ whose measure-theoretic entropy is strictly larger than $(k-1)\log d$, it is possible to define a measurable holomorphic motion of $J_\lam$ associated to the measure $\nu_0$ on all of $M$.

-An analogous result holds in the much more general setting of families of polynomial like maps of dominating topological degree (see Definition \ref{def:large-top-deg}), or of arbitrary subfamilies of $\mathcal H_d (\P^k)$.
-A version of Theorem \ref{t:BBD-intro} in this more general setting is the main result in \cite{B19}.
-We refer to Theorem \ref{t:mainequiv} and Corollary \ref{c:mainlamin} for a precise statement of our result in this case.
-We also prove a generalization of de Thélin and Dupont theorem above in this setting, giving the strict positivity of the Lyapunov exponents of measures of sufficiently large entropy for polynomial like maps of dominating topological degree, see Theorem \ref{t:lyapunov-positive}.
+An analogous result holds in the much more general setting of families of polynomial like maps of large topological degree (see Definition \ref{def:large-top-deg}), or of arbitrary subfamilies of $\mathcal H_d (\P^k)$.
+A version of Theorem-Definition \ref{t:BBD-intro} in this more general setting is the main result of \cite{B19}, see also \cite{B16}.
+We refer to Theorem \ref{t:mainlamin} and Corollary \ref{c:pk} for precise statements of our results in these cases and to Theorem \ref{t:mainequiv} for a weaker (local) version of it holding for all measures supported on the Julia set with strictly positive Lyapunov exponents and not charging the postcritical set.
+As part of our proof, we also prove a generalization of de Thélin and Dupont theorem above \cite{dTh08,D12} in this setting, giving the strict positivity of the Lyapunov exponents of measures of sufficiently large measure-theoretic entropy for polynomial like maps of large topological degree, see Theorem \ref{t:lyapunov-positive}.
+This result is crucial to get a uniform domain of existence for the laminations associated with different measures, depending only on their measure-theoretic entropy.